dcc-bioinfo/release_metrics/README.md

 ### signedofflist.txt ###

 Fairly useless, needed to have this on cluster.
+Specifically, it is a list of signed off projects as of Release 19.